Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 ## Stage completed

-To comfirm `prerequisites.sh` has run successfully.
+To confirm `prerequisites.sh` has run successfully.
 You should see:

    ```bash
    [OK] - Successfully completed